Get started with OpenAI o1

 With the release of OpenAI's o1 series models, there has never been a better time to start building AI applications, particularly those that require complex reasoning capabilities.

-The Vercel AI SDK is a powerful TypeScript toolkit for building AI applications with large language models (LLMs) like OpenAI o1 alongside popular frameworks like React, Next.js, Vue, Svelte, Node.js, and more.
+The AI SDK is a powerful TypeScript toolkit for building AI applications with large language models (LLMs) like OpenAI o1 alongside popular frameworks like React, Next.js, Vue, Svelte, Node.js, and more.

 OpenAI o1